Artisan Program

 Kimani has been an artisan with us for 9 months.
 He’s learned quite a lot in a short amount of time including basketry and jewelry making.
 He’s learned new skills in making all kinds of jewelry pieces like recently making many of our Rainbow Wall Hangings.
 Being in the artisan program has helped him meet different kinds of people and learn about business and entrepreneurship.
 It’s exciting to see that the artisan program has allowed him to be able to start a farming project nearby and has allowed him to be able to provide for his family.

 Josephine has been involved in our artisan program for 2 years.
 She was taught the skills of jewelry making and has beautifully made many of our bracelets and necklaces.
 She also recently crafted together our Candy Cane Ornaments.
 She is very grateful for the opportunity to train and work as an artisan with Grain of Rice Project as it has helped her pay her kids school fees and has improved her standard of living.
-Her son became a student at our school, Grain of Rice Academy,in May and she’s seen significant improvement in his education.
+Both her daughter and her son are students at our school, Grain of Rice Academy.
+She’s seen significant improvement in their education.
 She hopes to one day start her own business.
 Josephine believes her move to Nanyuki has been positive as she feels this community to be a safe and healthy environment for her family.